Ready, Set, Grow!

 Compliant Ways to Market Your RIA and Use Social Media

 In our How to Attract a New Generation of Clients to Your RIA Marketing Guide, we recommend meeting your prospective clients “where they’re at”—on line.
 Our digital universe has become the hub around which our personal and consumer media consumption revolves and searching for financial advice is no exception.
-This is both democratizing and jeopardizing however, in that it increases the opportunities for your ideal clients to find and connect with you, but also increases the channels where you can (inadvertantly or not) fraudulently represent your firm.
+This is both democratizing and jeopardizing however, in that it increases the opportunities for your ideal clients to find and connect with you, but it also increases the channels where you can (inadvertantly or not) fraudulently represent your firm.

 So where do you start, and, more importantly, how do you stay compliant?